gombedlm/NuName/README.md

 This will start your discord bot on the server that the token is registered to.
 Ensure that you see the log messages indicating the bot is ready - "NuName bot is ready".

-# Adding the bot to your server
+# Adding the bot to your discord server

 ### Local Configuration
 1. Generate your invite link: